 We routinely assess people for their suitability to read Catullus 76.
-In your case, you say you've been branded internally by an iron, and that you look out on the world from below a sort of emotional cloud.
+In your case, you say it is as though you've been branded internally by an iron, and that you now look out on the world from below a sort of emotional cloud.
 We are surprised you are only now coming to the poem as you seem somewhat overqualified.
-Now that you're here however, you need to make yourself at home.
+Now that you're here however, you will find making yourself at home reasonably straightforward.

-Meanwhile for others, reading Catullus 76 will be ill-advised on the grounds of their relentless optimism and appetite for all that is joyous in life.
-On the other hand however, even for these it will never be too late to reach a stage where the poem becomes a window upon pared-down, self-knowledge.
+For others meanwhile, reading Catullus 76 will be ill-advised on the grounds of their relentless optimism and appetite for all that is joyous in life.
+Nevertheless, even for these it will never be too late to reach a stage where the poem becomes a window upon pared-down, self-knowledge.
 The truth is there will be times, but not universally-agreed times, when reading Catullus 76 will be either mandatory or counterproductive.
 One's age won't be decisive.
 Meanwhile if you do decide to tackle the poem when it is contra-indicated, you should count yourself lucky if the introspective tone and ruthless lack of poesy leave you cold, or better still, drive you away.
 That is not to say that the poem will be a comfortable read for those who match its contours.

 It might be best for the individual if this poem is found, and remains, unapproachable.
-If you do, however, find it utterly congenial - and you needn't keep revisiting it to see - the reason for the meeting of hearts between you and the poem will be the failure of the hearts of Catullus and Lesbia to meet.
+If you do, however, find it utterly congenial - and you needn't keep revisiting it to see - the reason for the meeting of hearts between you and the poem will be the failure of the hearts of Catullus and Lesbia to cohere.
 Catullus' psyche and that of his sympathetic reader will dovetail for ever & perfectly.
-Conversely Lesbia's heart (if she ever had one) will have been programmed as a sort of psychic atom to produce incidental heat through its erratic collisions with other atoms that wander their confines like desultory bees.No cohesion, no coherence, a surrender to the atomic theory of the psyche.
+Conversely Lesbia's heart will have been programmed like a psychic atom to produce incidental heat through its erratic collisions with other hearts that traverse the confines of aristocratic Rome like desultory bees.No cohesion, no coherence, a surrender to the atomic theory of the psyche.
 Everyone a postmodern particle in a far-too forgiving universe.
-For Lesbia Catullus was an unwelcome fixity in a fluid universe.
-An uncircling, static, unforgiving pole star which, like a steady hand on the celestial tiller, caused their relationship to rotate through its many phases.
+For Lesbia, Catullus was an unwelcome fixity in a fluid universe.
+An uncircling, static, patient pole star which, like a steady hand on the celestial tiller, caused their relationship to rotate through its many phases.

 If you think this is unnecessarily oracular, and even melodramatic then you should avoid transgressing the pomerium of the poem.
 Keep your eyes averted.
 Do not enter for it will not be a triumph you will celebrate.

 Meanwhile, those of us incarcerated for life inside these incinerating verses, find our fate allegorised by the deaths of the Apollo 1 astronauts Gus Grissom, Ed White, and Roger B. Chaffee.
 We know them as Grissom, White, and Chaffee

-Behind, their capsule door, meeting a flashfire with a matter-of-factness in their voice, not quite aware yet in those first few seconds that death was stalking the flammable fixtures of their cockpit, looking for the moment to spark an infernal rage
+Behind, their capsule door, meeting a flashfire with a matter-of-factness in their voice, not quite aware yet in those first few seconds that death, in stalking the flammable fixtures of their cockpit, was seeking the moment to spark an infernal rage

 Ginny, I love you.
 Do you love me?